ttimbers/2016-03-15_UBC_Data_Science/Timbers_UBC_Cover_Letter.md

 associated with a proposed Master of Data Science (MDS) program at the University of British Columbia (UBC).
-This opportunity was brought to my attention by Dr. Jenny Bryan, Associate Professor of Statistics and Academic Director of this proposed MDS program at UCB.
+This opportunity was brought to my attention by Dr. Jenny Bryan, Associate Professor of Statistics and Academic Director of this proposed MDS program at UBC.
 Currently, I am a Banting Postdoctoral Fellow at Simon Fraser University (SFU).
 My research involves complex visualization and statistical analyses of large genomic and multi-dimensional phenotype datasets with the aim of uncovering new genes important for sensation.
 Outside of the research lab I am actively involved in teaching and developing